 Cardiovascular pathologists are experts in the science that deals with the structure and form of tissues and organs of the body and in the natural history of disease.
 They play an important role in your care because they test all kinds of specimens to find out why disease starts, what makes it worse, and how it can be treated.
 They help determine whether your condition is caused by certain medicines or toxins or by a part of the heart that is not working properly.
 Texas Heart Institute cardiovascular pathologists are listed in the professional staff directory.

-Cardiovascular pathologists are an important part of the research teams at the Texas Heart Institute at St. Luke's Episcopal Hospital.
-For more details, see Summary of Research, and for a list of just a few of our pathologists' advances, see Cardiovascular Pathology at THI.
+Cardiovascular pathologists are an important part of the research teams at the Texas Heart Institute.
+For more details, see Summary of Research.